 Flexibility of application requirements also led to confusion about which materials to include when applying, leaving some students frustrated with guidance given by counselors.

-Ruiz said that there were many GDS seniors who didn’t send their testing into schools and still received acceptances.
+Ruiz said that there were many GDS seniors who didn’t send test scores to schools and were still accepted.
 “We had kids who didn’t submit testing and got into great places.
 There’s always a rumor mill when it comes to college admissions,” she said.

 A group of interviewed students experienced that this past year, counselors couldn’t fully meet students’ needs.